mr-c/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * you can save files in the shared folder, which is accessible to all project members;

 * you can save your files/results in the external volume.
-Volumes can be detached and attached to a new virtual Desktop.
+Volumes can be detached and attached to a new virtual Desktop (see below).

 You can close your connection to your Desktop in two ways: